prometheus/docs/content/docs/introduction/getting_started.md

 # Getting started

 This guide is a "Hello World"-style tutorial which shows how to install, configure, and use Prometheus in a simple example setup.
-You'll build and run Prometheus locally, configure it to scrape itself and an example application, and then work with queries, rules, and graphs to make use of the collected time series data.
+You will build and run Prometheus locally, configure it to scrape itself and an example application, and then work with queries, rules, and graphs to make use of the collected time series data.

 ## Getting Prometheus